Uniform Distribution of Sequences and its interplay with Functional Analysis: Uniformly Distributed sequences with respect to signed measures

 (a) By applying the above equality for the constant function $f=1$, we get that $\mu(K)=\int_K d \mu= \lim_{N \to \infty} \frac{\varepsilon_1 +\dots+\varepsilon_N}{N}$ and

 (b) if $\mu \in P(K)$ admits a u.d. sequence $(x_n)$, then we can take $\varepsilon_n=1$ for all $n \ge 1$.

 Let $\mu \in M(K)$ with $\|\mu\|=1\,(=|\mu|(K))$.
-It then follows from Radon-Nikodym theorem that there is a Borel function $h:K \rightarrow \Bbb{R}$ with $|h(x)|=1$, for all $x \in K$ such that
+It then follows from Radon-Nikodym theorem that there is a Borel function $h:K \rightarrow \mathbb{R}$ with $|h(x)|=1$, for all $x \in K$ such that

-The function $h$ is the so-called \textsl{Radon-Nikodym derivative} of $\mu$ with respect to its total variation $|\mu|$.
+The function $h$ denoted by $\frac{d \mu}{d|\mu|}$ is the so-called \textsl{Radon-Nikodym derivative} of $\mu$ with respect to its total variation $|\mu|$.
 So we have that

-for all bounded Borel measurable functions $f:K \rightarrow \Bbb{R}$.
+for all bounded Borel measurable functions $f:K \rightarrow \mathbb{R}$.

-With the above notation we have the following
+With the above notation we have the following.

 \begin{prop} Assume that $|\mu|$ admits a u.d. sequence $(x_n)$ (in the classical sense) and also that the function $h$ is $|\mu|$-Riemann integrable.
-Then the sequence $(x_n)$ is $\mu$-u.d. (in the sense of Def.1). \end{prop}
+Then the sequence $(x_n)$ is $\mu$-u.d. (in the sense of Definition 1). \end{prop}